google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/filtering_data.rst

 Filters make this kind of exercise significantly easier.
 What was previously a complicated formula is now just two simple filters.
-Moreover, filters allow you to be more specific with your conditions, which makes them a powerful but easy tool to use.
-Suppose, instead of looking at painters who only have French nationality, you now want to look at painters for whom *at least one* of their nationalities is French.
+Moreover, filters allow you to be more specific with your conditions.
+Suppose, instead of looking at painters who only have French nationality, you now want to look at painters for whom at least one of their nationalities is French.
 (For example, this includes Alfred Sisley, whose nationalities are French and British.)

 Since this filter is not based on an exact equality, you need to use a “Filter by condition”.
 You can change the filter applied to the “nationality” column,